PODCASTS · S+T+ARTS Afropean Intelligence Voices

 With the precious support of Ilaria Bondavalli.

 Through the voices of antidisciplinary artist and creative researcher Ethel Tawe and digital artist and creative (afro)technologist Uzoma Orji, the conversation moves between past and future, archives and speculation, asking how African cosmologies and ancestral knowledge systems can reshape the way we think about technology.
-Rather than treating time as linear and progress as inevitable, the episode invites us to look back in order to move forward — echoing the philosophy of the Sankofa bird.
+Echoing Mahoutondji Kinmagbo‘s residency project The Memory Performer, which reimagines the Luba Lukasa memory board through digital technologies and AI, the episode invites us to follow the philosophy of the Sankofa bird: looking back in order to move forward, and revisiting ancestral knowledge as a resource for imagining alternative technological futures.

 03 · Should we still talk about Afrofuturism?